lebarsfa/HotCorners/ReadMe.md

 ## Customization

-In the shortcut properties, you can add parameters to customize the buttons and bars.
+In the shortcut `Target` property, you can add parameters to customize the buttons and bars.
 You can create more shortcuts with different parameters to have different buttons.
 Illustrative example of some possible command-line parameters:

 	"C:\Program Files\HotCorners\HotCorners.exe" --HotCornerWindowType=1 --HotCornerType=3 --lclick= --rclick= --help= --image=